- 1 Map for this guide

-Part of Split-Dalmatia County, Šibenik, Croatia, is the oldest native Croatian city. Šibenik was originally founded by the Croats, and even served as the home of the Croatian king, before being occupied by the Venetians, Byzantines, and Hungarians.
+Part of Split-Dalmatia County, Šibenik, Croatia, is the oldest native Croatian city. Šibenik was originally founded by the Croats and even served as the home of the Croatian king before being occupied by the Venetians, Byzantines, and Hungarians.

-Fun fact: Šibenik was the first city in the world to install street lamps powered by alternating electric currents.
+Fun Fact: Šibenik was the first city in the world to install street lamps powered by alternating electric currents.

-When I visited Šibenik, I spent about two weeks exploring the town and its surroundings with lifelong residents.
+When I visited Šibenik, I spent about two weeks exploring the charming town and its surroundings with lifelong residents.
 It was incredible to experience the city with them!
 Here are some of the best things to do in Šibenik, Croatia.

 Walk around the Old Town of Šibenik

 Walking through the Old Town truly feels like you’re transported to another time.
 There are enough staircases and twisting streets to rival Dubrovnik in the south.
-However, there are significantly fewer people to contend with as you lose yourself wandering through its historic streets.
+However, there are significantly fewer people to contend with as you lose yourself wandering through its streets.

-Cathedral of St. James
+See over 70 heads on the Cathedral of St. James

-Standing by the center of town at the top of an impressive stairwell is St. James Church.
+Standing by the center of town at the top of an impressive stairwell is the Cathedral of St. James.
 This gorgeous UNESCO World Heritage site was built entirely with stone–nothing else.
 The limestone used in its construction was quarried and shipped in from the nearby island Brač.

-One of the many unique features of the cathedral is its outside.
+One of the many unique features of the Cathedral is its outside.
 More than 70 heads wrap around the outside of the structure, each representing someone who lived in town at the time of its construction.